antoinearnoud/book-fortran/chapter2.md

 end program
 ```

-The key words `implicit none` means that you want all the variables used to be first declared.
+The key words `implicit none` means that you want that all the variables used in the code have to be first declared.
 Hence, if in the `the code here` part you use other letters, such as `d`, the code will return an error when you try to compile it.
 It is possible no to use `implicit none` which allows you to use variables not declared.
 However, you should _never_ do this \(mostly because each letter of the alphabet has a default type if not declared\).
 Note that here we declared the variables as `real`.
 There are other types, and the most usual types are

 ```fortran
 real